You have 0 free articles left this month.

 "Exploring expectations will help understand what causes misunderstandings or frustrations in the agent community and ATO."

-The IGTO said the review into the agent phone line will examine:
+The IGTO said the review of the agent phone line would examine:

-• Whether the resourcing and capability of the officers assigned to the registered agent phone line are adequate and sufficient to meet agent demands and expectations
+• Whether the resourcing and capability of the officers assigned to the registered agent phone line are adequate to meet agent demands and expectations.

 • Opportunities to improve the effectiveness of the registered agent phone line to support agents.

-The IGTO also plans to undertake an assurance review into the ATO's letters and communications.
+The IGTO also plans to undertake an assurance review of the ATO's letters and communications.

-IGTO Workplan stressed that good written communication by the ATO creates certainty, minimises confusion and fosters confidence in interactions.
-It is also likely to generate the intended responses
+The workplan stressed that good written communication by the ATO would create certainty, minimise confusion and foster confidence in interactions.
+It is also likely to generate the intended responses from the community.

 "Conversely, poor communication creates a cost to the ATO – from the volume of calls, enquiries, complaints received and non-compliance/disengagement from the tax system," it said.